tannewt/wa-law.org/senate/2021-22/LCTA/README.md

 * [Rebecca Saldaña](/person/leg/rebecca.saldana.md)
 * [Mark Schoesler](/person/leg/mark.schoesler.md)
 ## Upcoming Meetings
+### Wed, Feb 16 at 10:30 am
+Public Hearing
+* Bill to be determined.

+Possible executive session on bills heard in committee.
+Possible other business.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

-### Thu, Feb 3 at 9:00 am
+### Thu, Feb 17 at 8:00 am
+Public Hearing
+* Bills to be determined.

+Possible executive session on bills heard in committee.
+Possible other business.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
 To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules